What should be considered when connecting hydraulic motors in parallel?

 Areas of application for parallel circuits of hydraulic motors

 The parallel connection of hydraulic motors is used in conveyor belts or in the scraper floor drives of loader wagons.
-The parallel connection can be combined with a series connection using suitable hydraulic valves.
+The parallel connection can be combined by means of suitable hydraulic valves with a series connection combined by means of suitable hydraulic valves.
 This makes it possible to switch the motors in parallel at high loads.
 As soon as the torque demand decreases, you can switch to series connection for higher speed.